kelseymh/G4CMP/README.md

 	setenv G4DEBUG 1
 or
 	make library G4DEBUG=1

+If you want to enable additional diagnostics in some processes, including writing out statistics files, build with the G4CMP_DEBUG environment or Make variable set.
+Note that this is not compatible with running multiple worker threads.

+	export G4CMP_DEBUG=1
+or
+	setenv G4CMP_DEBUG 1
+or
+	make library G4CMP_DEBUG=1

 If you want to enable "sanitizing" options with the library, to look for memory leaks, thread collisions etc., you may set the options